Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 16.26.52 UTC
+- WIB: Kamis, 4 September 2025 17.28.35 UTC
-- WITA: Kamis, 4 September 2025 17.26.52 UTC
+- WITA: Kamis, 4 September 2025 18.28.35 UTC
-- WIT: Kamis, 4 September 2025 18.26.52 UTC
+- WIT: Kamis, 4 September 2025 19.28.35 UTC

 Kutipan Inspiratif:
-"My fake plants died because I did not pretend to water them."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: funny
+Kategori: technology